Chung Fat

-Chung Fat is a Hong Kong-based actor, choreographer, producer, and director.
+Chung Fat is a Hong Kong–based actor, choreographer, producer, and director.
 He primarily stars in jiangshi fictions and martial art movies.

 Early life

-Chung was born on 2nd December, 1953.
+Chung was born on 2 December 1953.
 He is a native of Guangdong province and of Han ethnicity.
-As a teenager, he was a Northern Praying Mantis practitioner with Lam Ching-ying, under Madame Fok's guidance.
+As a teenager, he was a Northern Praying Mantis practitioner with Lam Ching-ying, under the guidance of Madame Fan Fok-fa.
 He became proficient in the use of a great variety of martial arts weapons and techniques.

 He was trained by Madame Fan Kuk-fa of The Spring and Autumn Drama School.

 Performing experience

-Chung Fat debuted early on the silver screen, shooting Enter the Dragon (1973) with Bruce Lee.
-Chung stated, "You need thousands of extras, some of which must be at the pinnacle of martial arts, Lam Ching-ying was the fellow with the opportunity when they were hiring extras".
-Chung Fat had a small role as a security guard who fails to capture Lee, (Bruce Lee) when he investigates the island.
-In the film, Han (Kien Shih) is described to order Bolo, (Bolo Yeung) to kill him along with several of his colleagues for failing at their task.

-With this opportunity, he entered the movies circle, being at the front line for more than 30 years, in addition to his jiangshi-themed films.
-Chung only had three protagonist roles in his career, instead often being cast in supporting, secondary or mainly villain roles.
-He also has worked as a director, choreographer, and planner.
+Chung Fat had his debut in Enter the Dragon (1973), in a small role as a security guard who fails to capture Bruce Lee.
+In over thirty years in the movie business, Chung only had three protagonist roles in his career, instead often being cast in supporting, secondary or mainly villain roles.
+He has also worked as a director, choreographer, and planner.
 He had a long-term collaboration with Jackie Chan and Sammo Hung.

-In the 21st Century his film appearances had mostly faded out, making mainly commercials.
-However, in 2013 he was invited back to the silver screen by Juno Mak to film his new jiangshi film, "Rigor Mortis" and help to fight off those new vampire-zombies.
+By the 21st century his film appearances had mostly faded out, though he continued to appear in commercials.
+However, in 2013 he returned to the silver screen in Juno Mak's jiangshi film Rigor Mortis.